 - Consider adding a meditation practice to your life.
 Even five minutes a day may help your sleep!

-- Avoid alcohol, especially in the hours before going to sleep.
+- Avoid alcohol, especially close to bed time.

 - Cut back on caffeine, especially if you’re drinking more than a couple cups of coffee or tea a day.
 And don’t consume any caffeine after lunch.

-If you have trouble falling asleep, or find yourself wide awake in the middle of the night, you’re not alone.
+If you have trouble falling asleep, or often find yourself waking up in the middle of the night, you’re not alone.
 Millions of people suffer from these sorts of sleep problems, and oftentimes the underlying causes can be discovered and corrected.
-If your sleep could use improvement, consider reading, The Sleep Solution: Why Your Sleep is Broken and How to Fix It.
+Consider reading, The Sleep Solution: Why Your Sleep is Broken and How to Fix It.

 It’s All About Attitude

 Different fitness regimens work for different people.
-I’ve flitted from one physical activity to another my entire life, and there are plenty of ways to be active that don’t resonate with me at all.
+I’ve flitted from one physical activity to another my entire life, yet there are still numerous activities that don’t interest me in the least.
 I would pay good money to avoid grappling in jiu-jitsu, swimming in chlorinated pools, or God forbid participating in Ironman triathlons.
-But each of these activities provides millions of people with joy and purpose, and many participants would likewise be bored silly by the things I love to do—long hikes, devil sticks, yin yoga, and indoor bouldering.
+But each of these activities provides countless people with joy and purpose, and many participants would likewise be bored silly by the things I love to do—long hikes, devil sticks, yin yoga, and indoor bouldering.

-So why not try a few of the fitness ideas we’ve covered, and see which ones you like best?
+So why not try a few of the fitness ideas covered here, and see which ones you like?
 Joseph Campbell’s maxim to follow your bliss has never applied to anything more strongly than physical fitness.
-There is no single activity that’s perfect for everyone.
-So try a bunch of things, find something you love to do, and set aside time each day to do it.
+No single activity appeals to everybody.
+So try a bunch of things until you find something you love to do, and then set aside time each day to do it.